cloudflare/cloudflare-docs/products/automatic-platform-optimization/src/content/reference/cache-device-type.md

 The Cloudflare for WordPress plugin automatically purges all cache variations for updated pages.

-For a the list of plugins that require enabling APO Cache By Device Type, [Plugin compatibility](/about/plugin-compatibility).
+For a list of plugins that require enabling APO Cache By Device Type, [Plugin compatibility](/about/plugin-compatibility).